How to Make UV DTF Transfers: Easy Guide (With Pictures)

 Then you'll need to remove the paper or plastic backing sheet.
 This will expose the adhesive attached to the design.

-Step 3: Apply the Design
+Step 3: Apply the Transfer

 Next, apply your design to your surface, and, using your fingers, press out any air bubbles.
 Don't rush this step because trapped air bubbles can alter the design.

-Step 4: Peel Off the Top Film
+Step 4: Peel Off the Top Layer

 Now, carefully peel the top laminating layer from the design.
 Take your time here so you can ensure the print stays attached to the object.